george0st/qgate-model/README.md

 # QGate-FS-Model
-Sample of feature store model for machine learning, part of quality gate concept.
+The sample of feature store model for machine learning, part of quality gate concept.
+This model is independent on machine learning solution and can be used for e.g. Iguazio/MLRun, Tecton/FEAST, Hopsworks, Databrick, Dataiku, etc.

 ## Usage
 The model is useful for: